Australian Curriculum Aligned • VCAA Study Design 2023–2027

 Each skill has three difficulty levels.
 You start at Level 1 (Easy) and progress to Level 2 (Medium) and Level 3 (Hard) as your score improves.
 You earn stars for correct answers and need 10 stars to master a skill.
 If you answer incorrectly, a detailed worked solution helps you understand the method before trying again.

 Yes.
-All skills are mapped to the VCAA Mathematical Methods Study Design 2023–2027.
-The practice covers every key knowledge point and key skill across all four units, including both Exam 1 (technology-free) and Exam 2 (CAS-allowed) question styles.
+All skills are mapped to the Australian Curriculum Senior Secondary framework and the VCAA Mathematical Methods Study Design 2023–2027.
+The content covers every key knowledge point across all four units and is suitable for students in all Australian states studying Mathematical Methods or equivalent courses.

 Can teachers assign practice to students?